mikekatz04/BOWIE/snr_calculator_folder/README.rst

 Prerequisites
 =============

+It is best to run out of conda environment.
+It will handle the dependencies better.
+If you have issues with certain modules, try to update them.

 Software installation/usage only requires a few specific libraries in python.
 All libraries are included with Anaconda.
 If you do not run python in an anaconda environment, you  will need the following libraries and modules to run with all capabilities: Numpy, Scipy, collections, sys, json, multiprocessing, datetime, time, astropy, and h5py.
 All can be installed with pip.
 For example, within your python environment of choice:

 ``pip install astropy``